 Benefits of being a volunteer

-This programme is a great opportunity to build relationships with professionals, enhance your skills and use your experiences to positively influence people who are living with cancer.
+This programme is a great opportunity to build relationships with health professionals, enhance your skills and use your experiences to positively influence people who are living with cancer.
 This is a chance to make a valuable and recognisable contribution to the cancer community, with the support of a world-renowned organisation.

-After delivering the sessions, you'll receive recognition for your work as a Champion and given the opportunity to continue working with WCRF if you wish.
+After delivering the sessions, you'll receive recognition for your work as a Champion and be given the opportunity to continue working with WCRF if you wish.